kuzzleio/documentation/src/sdk-reference/cpp/1/collection/update-specifications/index.md

 ## Return

-A boolean indicating whether the specifications are correct or not.
+Return a string containing a JSON representation of the specifications

 ## Usage

-[snippet=validate-specifications]
+[snippet=update-specifications]